FAQ

 • High school students: 75 minutes

-• Parents / Teachers: 90 minutes
+• Parents / professional development: 90 minutes

-Is the conference only given in English?
+Is the lecture given only in English?

-Can you send me some references?
+Can you provide references?

 What can we understand about the role of the victim?